 The last village in Paris, Montmartre was made famous by Picasso, Van Gogh, Renoir and Monet who lived there when they were pennyless.
 The Moulin Rouge cabaret, Sacre Coeur Basilica and Place du Tertre are Montmartre key attractions.

-Topped by the Sacre Coeur Basilica, Montmartre is the highest Paris hill at 130 meters.
-Rural until 1900, Montmartre became famous in late 1800ies with the arrival of artists such as Renoir, Van Gogh, Picasso.
+Topped by the Sacre Coeur Basilica, Montmartre is the highest Paris hill at 128 meters.
+Rural until 1900 (picture), Montmartre became famous in late 1800ies with the arrival of artists such as Renoir, Van Gogh, Picasso.

 In spite of the affluence of tourists from all over the world, Montmartre still keeps its village-like atmosphere, which sets it apart in busy Paris.
 More places to visit in Paris.

 Sacre Coeur is the most famous Montmartre sight and a flagship Paris monument.
 It is also a vibrant catholic church.
-See detailed information on Sacre Coeur.
+More information on Sacre Coeur.

 The lovely Moulin de La Galette is Montmartre last windmill.
-It was painted by many famous artists.
+It was painted by Van Gogh and many other famous artists.

 Paris metro: Abbesses station on line 12, and Anvers station on line 2.
-From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (see Montmartre map).
+From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (picture).
+See Montmartre map below.